kurtmckee/test-github-workflows/docs/tox.rst

     🧪 Test / Linux (ubuntu-latest, 3.13) / tox

-As the number matrix values grow, so too will the length of the job name.
+As the number of matrix values grow, so too will the length of the job name.

 This behavior can be suppressed by referencing a ``matrix`` value in the job name.